serrasinem/FASTDial/IntentTutorial.md

 To see a brief example of how to implement a Telegram backend please check the source file /FASTDial/src/fastdial/interfaces/telegram/MidwareSimulation.java .
 Telegram Interface simply calls the callAPI method in this file, which generates an APIRequest object using a json object exemplified as the client calls above.

+The tutorial will be updated to give the instructions on how to create intents in languages other than Italian and English.